linaScience/linaScience.github.io/content/posts/obts/index.md

 We started the day with taking a look into the basics of reverse engineering of iOS devices.
 In particular, we looked at the [Apple Developer API](https://developer.apple.com/documentation/technologies) and talked about which framework could be used to implement a VPN on iOS (hint: it's the [Network Extension](https://developer.apple.com/documentation/networkextension)).

 After this we were setting up our lab.
 Fortunately, I got a jailbroken iPhone 8 with iOS 16.4.1 from the instructors since I hadn't a spare one to jailbreak.
-For the tooling to reverse an iOS Application I use my ARM Mac with several tools:
+For the tooling to reverse an iOS Application I use my ARM Mac with the following tools:

 * `ghidra` (`brew install --cask --no-quarantine ghidra`)
 * `swift` (part of Xcode)